A Tanizaki Feast

 The International Symposium in Venice

-Studies one of the greatest writers of the twentieth century.
+Proceedings of a landmark international symposium bringing together scholars of one of the greatest writers of the twentieth century

 You May Also Be Interested In